-It's amazing that we don't find more men pulling out their own hair around Valentine's Day.
-Of course, most Black men don't carry a full head of hair, but that's beside the point.
+It's amazing we don't find more men pulling out their own hair around Valentine's Day.
+Of course, most black men don't carry a full head of hair, but that's beside the point.
 If you check out society's portrayals of what an ideal, healthy relationship might look like, most of it falls right in line with February's most popular day.
 But how much of this fantasy is actually indicative of our relationships?

 Absolutely none of it.
 Zero -- zilch -- goose egg -- nada.

 In the article, Real Life Relationships, we talked about looking past the fairytales and fantasies, and focusing instead on the effort required to sustain a meaningful relationship.
 This whole Valentines thing isn't exactly promoting that.

 The history of Valentine's Day and its patron saint, St. Valentine, isn't always clear.
 There are numerous stories about St. Valentine and how February 14th came to be known as, "Valentine's Day".
 One legend states that St. Valentine was a priest who served during the third century in Rome, and during this time, Emperor Claudius II had the idea that single men made better soldiers than those with wives and families.
 As a result, he outlawed marriage for younger men.
 Valentine, who realized the injustice, defied Claudius and continued to perform marriages for star-crossed lovers in secret.
 When Claudius discovered this, he ordered that Valentine be put to death.